 What is a grantor trust

-So undestand a difference between a simple vs. complex trust you have to understand what is a grantor trust.
-A grantor trust is a trust that retains any power listed in 26 U.S.C. § 673 to 677 (i.e., reversionary interests, power to control beneficial enjoyment, administrative powers, power to revoke, and income for the benefit of grantor).
+To understand the difference between simple vs. complex trust, you first have to understand what is a grantor trust.
+A grantor trust is a trust that retains any power listed in 26 U.S.C. § 673 to 677 (i.e., reversionary interests, power to control beneficial enjoyment, administrative powers, power to revoke, and income for the benefit of the grantor).
 Any power or interest held by the grantor’s spouse is considered the power or interest of the grantor (26 U.S.C. § 672), and for this reason, the Spousal Lifetime Access Trusts (SLATs) are considered grantor trusts as well.

 Grantor trusts do not need to file separate income tax returns, as opposed to simple or complex trusts.
 Because assets in the trust are still considered the grantor’s property, the grantor reports the income from the trust assets using his own social security number.
 For single individuals, the tax is 37% for taxable income of $523,601 or more, as opposed to a trust that has a tax rate of 37% for taxable income in excess of $13,050.